REV23Docs/rev23-desktop-docs/docs/connection-concepts/remote-connections.md

 By enabling [Enhanced Connections](enhanced-connections.md) you've done most of the heavy lifting.
 The remaining process must happen on your router where the main PC is located (most commonly, at your studio).
 This guide gives a very high level overview of how to perform this configuration.

+**REV23 CANNOT PROVIDE FURTHER SUPPORT ON THIS THAN IS PROVIDED IN THIS DOCUMENTATION.
+CONSULT A LOCAL PC/NETWORK TECHNICIAN FOR FURTHER ASSISTANCE.
+THESE STEPS ARE EASILY ACCOMPLISHED WITH ONLY MINOR KNOWLEDGE OF YOUR ROUTER.**

 ## Via VPN (Virtual Private Network)
-VPN is the recommended method for remote connections for REV23 Desktop, however this is more complex and cannot be setup by REV23;  you will need to find someone to assist you with this.
-When connecting with VPN there are no extra steps from [Enhanced Connections](enhanced-connections.md).
+VPN is the recommended, though less common method for remote connections for REV23 Desktop.
+When connecting with VPN there should be no extra steps from [Enhanced Connections](enhanced-connections.md).

 ## Via Direct SQL Connection

-> While easier to configure (and the only way REV23 can assist with), this method is not recommended for security purposes.
+While easier to configure and the most common, this method is not recommended for security purposes.
 VPN is the recommended approach for studio's connecting remotely.

 **If you are not confident in performing these steps do not proceed on your own.
 Most local 'computer guys' will be able to follow this guide with ease and help you.**

-> REV23 can configure remote connections via direct SQL connection for you as a paid service by clicking [here](https://www.rev23.com/cart/addtocart?productVariantId=7e6e8981-6ed4-4227-bc71-cf6f73abe445), or you can use the guidance below.

 ### Preparation